Real life experience is the most important factor in developing your skills.

 How long will it take me to meet my AHG RH clinical requirements?

-That depends on your schedule, but it is possible to meet those requirements in 24-30 months if you work at a moderate, consistent pace.
+That depends on your schedule, but it is possible to fully meet those requirements in 24-30 months if you work at a moderate, consistent pace.
 We have a tracking tool with monthly targets that will help you meet that goal, if you choose.

 However, there is no pressure for you to move quickly - you may continue in this mentorship as long as you would like to!